Eastern king prawn: Distribution and habitat

 Juveniles inhabit estuaries, especially seagrass beds.
 Adults are found in coastal and estuarine waters, at depths up to 220 m.

 They are found along the temperate to subtropical east coast of Australia from Bass Strait and north-east Tasmania in the south to Rockhampton in the north.
 (Note: Sources variously state the southernmost extent as Lakes Entrance (Victoria), Georges Bay, St Helens (Tasmania), or generally as Bass Strait.)

 Hexham Swamp on the Hunter River is considered by fishermen to have previously been a major nursery for eastern king prawns.
 After construction of floodgates in the 1970s, prawn stocks declined noticeably as the swamp dried out.

 Fisheries

 Eastern king prawns are wild-caught, particularly off the coasts of New South Wales and Queensland.
 They are harvested "by the dark of the moon" from mid-summer to winter using demersal otter trawling.

 From 2011 to 2019, the annual catch of eastern king prawns varied between 2.7 and 3.5 kt.
 The maximum sustainable yield has been estimated a 2.4 kt.

-The export code for "Prawn – Eastern King" is PWJ.
+The export code for "Prawn – Eastern King" is PWJ, and the FAO code is PNP.
 CAAB code for the species, used in catch reporting and fisheries management, is 28 711052.
 (Note: Code 28 711910 is for unspecified Australian species of king prawn.
 Melicertus spp. is 28 711925, and family Penaeidae is 28 711.)